cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 This separation is reflected in the categories of the ICS in the [general ICS definition](https://github.com/cosmos/ibc/blob/master/spec/ics-001-ics-standard/README.md):

 * **IBC/TAO:** Standards defining the Transport, Authentication, and Ordering of packets, i.e. the infrastructuure layer.
-In the ICS, this is comprised by the categories *Core*, *Client*, and *Relayer*.
+In the ICS, this is comprised by the categories _Core_, _Client_, and _Relayer_.
 * **IBC/APP:** Standards defining the application handlers for the data packets being passed over the transport layer.
-These include but are not limited to fungible token transfers (ICS20), NFT transfers (ICS721), and Interchain Accounts (ICS27), and can be found in the ICS in the *App* category.
+These include but are not limited to fungible token transfers (ICS-20), NFT transfers (ICS-721), and Interchain Accounts (ICS-27), and can be found in the ICS in the _App_ category.

 The following diagram shows how IBC works at a high level: